emiyl/PWAATeditor/README.md

 Since the addresses were the same for both devices, I imagine this tool will work on other consoles, but I haven't tested.

 Always make a backup and use at your own risk!

-## Known Issues

-After loading a save, you will have to restart the program to load a new one or view any changes.

 ## Credits